 An effective product lifecycle management (PLM) solution will integrate the tools and processes employed to design, develop and manufacture a new device.
 This solution goes beyond engineering activities to include the project management, process control, and financial management of the end-to-end business processes.

-In the electronics industry, collaborative working across multi-disciplinary teams is essential for successful product development.
+In the electronics industry, collaborative working across multi-disciplinary teams is essential for successful electronics product development.
 Expertise from electronics design specialists requires support from the mechanical and electrical capability to create functionally great products.
 In contrast, financial and marketing expertise is needed to ensure the product is successful.

 PLM for manufacturing solutions create this collaborative environment where electronics product development can flourish, bringing additional benefits in efficiencies and transparent communications, breaking silos, and speeding up the development process.
 In addition, this working environment encourages information sharing that leads to the early identification and resolution of pain points, spotting and mitigating program risks before they can materialize.

 In the electronics industry, the majority of new products are an enhancement of an existing product.
 Typically new models are developed to be faster, smaller, lighter, or include additional functionality.
 However, occasionally an innovative, original concept will be conceived to address a gap in the market or to exploit a new technology or material that has become available.

 To be taken forward, the new product must meet the criteria or be technologically feasible, that is possible to make using available resources and financially viable.
 The financial benefits of creating the product will be greater than the cost of developing and producing it.

 Breaking the first point down, if the new product relies on technology that does not exist, then that’s clearly a non-starter.
 On the other hand, suppose it depends on the technical expertise that the business does not have available, technology in short supply, or overly expensive.
 In that case, this introduces program risks that may be too great for a business to bear.